BobRay/RefreshCache/readme.md

 To install, paste the code into a snippet called ClearCache.
 Create a resource called ClearCache with just the snippet tag: [[!ClearCache]].

-**IMPORTANT:** The resource should not be cacheable and the alias should be refresh-cache -- otherwise the snippet will run forever, launching a new version of itself every time it hits that page!!!.
+The resource should not be cacheable and the alias should be refresh-cache.

 Create an empty template with just this tag: [[*content]] and be sure to assign that template to the resource.